 - during the same period, 463 family reunification permits were issued to Russian nationals.

-If you are interested in relocating from Russia to Georgia, please contact our team specializing in Georgia immigration for more details.
+If you wish to relocate to Georgia from Russia, please contact our team specializing in Georgia immigration for more details.